Complex and Adaptive Dynamical Systems: A Primer: Motivation, Benchmarks and Diffusive Emotional Control

-\underline{\bf Evaluation and diffusive control}\\ The evaluation of a situation goes hand-in-hand with feelings and emotions.
-Not only for most humans, the evaluation belongs to the domain of diffusive control.
-The reason being that the diffusive control units, see section~\ref{cogSys_vs}, are responsible to keep an eye on the overall status of the cognitive system, they need to evaluate the internal status constantly in relation to what happens in the outside world, {\it viz} in the sensory input.
+\runinhead{Evaluation and Diffusive Control} The evaluation of a situation goes hand in hand with feelings and emotions.
+Not only for most human {does} the evaluation {belong} to the domain of diffusive control.
+The reason being that the diffusive control units, see Sect.~\ref{cogSys_vs}, are responsible {for keeping} an eye on the overall status of the cognitive system{;} they need to evaluate the internal status constantly in relation to what {is happening} in the outside world, viz in the sensory input.

-\underline{\bf Primary benchmarks}\\ Any evaluation needs a benchmark: What is good and what is bad for oneself?
-For a rudimentary cognitive system the benchmarks an motivations are given by the fundamental need to survive: If certain parameter values, like hunger and pain signals arriving from the body, or more specific signals about protein support levels or body temperature, are in the `green zone', a situation, or a series of events leading to the present situation, is deemed good.
-Appropriate corresponding `survival variables' need to be defined for an artificial cognitive system. \begin{quotation}

-\underline{\sl Survival parameters}\\ We denote the parameters regulating the condition of survival for a living dynamical system as survival parameters. \end{quotation} The survival parameters are part of the sensory input, compare Fig.\ \ref{cogSys_fig_CS_illust}, as they convene information about the status of the body, {\it viz} the physical support complex for the cognitive system.
-The survival parameters affect the status of selected diffusive control units, they do not interact generally directly with the cognitive information processing.